“It’s Library Day!”

 With increasing speed and accuracy, Brody shouts out “the,” “if,” and “that” with enthusiasm.
 As a reward for his hard work, he’ll get to choose a prize.
 As a budding naturalist, perhaps he’ll select another book on the great outdoors.

-With help from library friends, Let’s Read will continue through the summer and expand from 6 to 8 libraries in the fall.
+With help from library friends, Let’s Read will expand to 11 library locations in 2025.

 The Next Chapter

-Brody is one of dozens of students participating in the launch of Let’s Read.
+Brody is one of nearly 200 students participating in the launch of Let’s Read.
 After a handful of sessions, he’s also one of many to undergo a noticeable transformation.
+With a promising 70% of students making progress toward grade-level reading after only ten sessions, we are eager to grow the program next year.
+With help from library friends, Let’s Read will expand to 11 library locations in 2025.

 “Library staff and our volunteer tutors are eager and delighted to offer this service in response to their community’s urgent need,” shares program leader DeMaris Johnson.